 With the neoconservatives, however, he opines that socialist programs of justice often have malign effects despite the best of intentions.
 And so, to modern socialists and collectivists, Belloc offers praise for their desire for justice, but he would make clear to them the “law of unintended consequences.”
 In trying to help the proletariat by securing their livelihood through a regulated market, you may in fact be confirming them as a permanent underclass possessing not property but wages.
 Security is a fundamental need, but persons require the economic freedom only ownership confers.

 This role of property was once a central principle of all Catholic social teaching with its ambitious language of “third ways” and “integral humanism.”
-Since the mid-twentieth century, unhappily, the Church has more sought to christen that unity of socialism and servility called the modern welfare state.
+Since the mid-20th century, unhappily, the Church has more sought to christen that unity of socialism and servility called the modern welfare state.
 It would do well to recover the more pugnacious revolutionist spirit of Belloc.

-Belloc’s imagination regarding capitalism clearly was formed on the memory of the workhouses and poor laws of Victorian England, and also the age old belief that the poor will not choose to work on their own, hence his fear that the worst indignity to the modern proletarian will be forced labor.
+Belloc’s imagination regarding capitalism clearly was formed on the memory of the workhouses and poor laws of Victorian England, and also the age-old belief that the poor will not choose to work on their own, hence his fear that the worst indignity to the modern proletarian will be forced labor.
 But there are passages in The Servile State that anticipate the modern malaise of the welfare state, in which a permanent underclass has been created of superfluous persons who have never worked, have never known anyone who worked, and have never been asked to work.
 Their needs are taken care of by the state; they are asked in return merely to stay in their project, safely far from the nicer neighborhoods, and avail themselves of the local Planned Parenthood whenever possible.
 The British Empire’s expatriation of the superfluous masses was long established by Belloc’s day, but he seems not to have imagined that the worst indignity our society might impose would be in asking nothing of some of its citizens except that they keep out of the way.

 In the past, American society has promoted the homestead farm, financial protections designed to encourage home ownership, and variant tax laws in favor of small businesses.
 They have not always worked as intended, alas, but they nonetheless signal a recognition of Belloc’s insight that ownership is conducive to human flourishing.
 As our society begins to fear that the United States will someday become what Silicon Valley already is—an intensely regulated, morally policed, society of coddled wage slaves toiling beneath a benign oligarchy of geniuses—we would do well to revisit The Servile State and consider whether the energy of the free market is justly used merely in the accumulation of capital.
 Perhaps the memory of that metaphysical right to property already informs our fears and may once again lead to a reformation of our political and economic lives so that they are conducive to a citizenry of free persons.